-- Both you and your Support Letter individual should add email@example.com to your email address lists.
+- Both you and your Recommender should add email@example.com to your email address lists.

 - We strongly prefer to communicate directly with students and suggest that parents/guardians encourage students to contact us via email.
 Students who are most likely to succeed in a program such as ARISE are those who independently seek out an intensive research program and complete the application process on their own.

 - Parental or guardian consent to participate in the program will be required.
 Forms, including a contract of commitment attesting to your full participation in the program, will be emailed to the selected students that accept their program placement.